-Once the size has been decided, look at the function or role of your force.
-Are you creating a or towns, you may prefer to stick to Linear or galaxy-spanning enforcement organization that requires hordes of civilian staff simply to keep track of all the planets and spaceports?
-Are your police enforcing a brutal regime that would require the quick, brutal results of a linear system?
-Are they peacekeepers who are expected to be model When it comes to organization affecting the citizens and therefore have a vast background ethos or personality of the police force, Linear admin team ensuring every rule is followed to systems are the most susceptible.
-Due to the the letter?
-Then, consider particular focal points strict hierarchical nature, the personality and of the community.
-Is homicide or burglary a drives of the people at the top quickly propagate major concern?
-Abuse of magic?
-Unregulated throughout the force.
-A disciplinarian, devoted technology?
-If the municipality is large enough, to stamping out crime, can instill this ethos in a task forces or function-based teams would likely linear structure very quickly, where the refusal of be created to combat these issues.
-If there are orders can be the only excuse needed to remove a large number of these teams, you may have a dissenting voices from within the organization.
-Functional system, where each of them operates As such, Linear structures can be volatile and in relative autonomy. unpredictable, switching from a peacekeeping force to fascist oppression in a matter of days if the person at the top changes.
+When it comes to organization affecting the ethos or personality of the police force, Linear systems are the most susceptible.
+Due to the strict hierarchical nature, the personality and drives of the people at the top quickly propagate throughout the force.
+A disciplinarian, devoted to stamping out crime, can instill this ethos in a linear structure very quickly, where the refusal of orders can be the only excuse needed to remove dissenting voices from within the organization.
+As such, Linear structures can be volatile and unpredictable, switching from a peacekeeping force to fascist oppression in a matter of days if the person at the top changes.
 In contrast, the other three systems are less prone to this volatility, as dissenting voices or blockages to disagreeable policies can be hard to remove or silence.
 However, these others are arguably more susceptible to corruption.
 The myriad of departments and squads, both police- and admin-based, can lead to a lack of oversight and transparency, making it quite easy to get away with small-scale, or even department-wide corruption.